hpsantos/use-javascript-github-action/README.md

-# Test javascript action usage
+# Test github action usage

 A small repo to test the usage of external github actions.